team-watchdog/apoc-gardens-wiki/public/markdown/Roots/carrot.md

 Large Carrots can be harvested in 12-18 weeks.

 ## Curing:
-<update>Store carrots in a cool, humid place for 2-3 weeks to improve flavour and texture.</update>
+Store carrots in a cool, humid place for 2-3 weeks to improve flavour and texture.

 ## Storage
-<update>Store carrots in the refrigerator crisper drawer for up to 4 months.
+Store carrots in the refrigerator crisper drawer for up to 4 months.
 Alternatively, they can be frozen or canned.
-Where refrigeration may not always be available, carrots can be stored in cool, dark places or processed into pickles for longer preservation.</update>
+Where refrigeration may not always be available, carrots can be stored in cool, dark places or processed into pickles for longer preservation.

 ## Protecting your plants
 ### Pest control